 McNeal earned a Master’s Degree in Education: Curriculum and Instruction with an emphasis in Arts Integration from Lesley University.
 Additionally, he earned a Certificate in Arts Integration and Integrated Learning for Social Justice from Alameda County Office of Education (ACOE).
 Mastery in Integrated Learning has positioned him as Senior Faculty and Advisor to the award-winning Integrated Learning Specialist Program of ACOE.

 Mc Neal has worked in Professional Development for Classroom Teachers, Teaching Artists, and other adult professionals for over 30 years.
 As a Master Artist Educator, he was one of the original instructors for the inception of The California Arts Project (TCAP), a subject matter project of the California Department of Education.
 In the last ten years, he has taught master classes and workshops for Stanford University, Harvard Graduate School of Education, Mills College of Oakland, and UC Berkeley.
-He currently serves as a Professional Expert in Adult Education and Integrated Learning in the Educational Services Division of the Alameda County Office of Education.
-Much of my primary framework content includes Teaching for Understanding, Studio Habits of Mind, Culturally Responsive Pedagogy, and Making Learning Visible.
+He recently served as a Professional Expert in Adult Education and Integrated Learning in the Educational Services Division of the Alameda County Office of Education.
+Much of his primary frameworks content include Teaching for Understanding, Studio Habits of Mind, Culturally Responsive Pedagogy, and Making Learning Visible.
 With an emphasis in Cross-Cultural Understanding, Implicit Bias, Diversity, Intergenerational Trauma and more.
 He consults with artists, teachers, arts leaders, and executives around the world through my private practice.

 Boys and Dance